Dyadic double/debiased machine learning for analyzing determinants of free trade agreements: The Dyadic Double/Debiased Machine Learning

 where we recall that $\Enk [f(W)] = \frac{1}{|I_k|(|I_k|-1)}\sum_{(i,j)\in \overline{I_k^2}} f(W_{ij})$ denotes the subsample empirical expectation using only the those observations with dyadic indices $(i,j)$ in $\overline{I_k ^2}$.
 If an achievement of the exact 0 is not possible as in \eqref{eq:MDML}, then one may define the estimator $\tilde{\theta}$ as an approximate $\epsilon_N$-solution:

-where $\epsilon_N=o(\delta_N N^{-1/2})$ and restrictions on the sequence $\{\delta_N\}_N$ will be formally discussed in Section \ref{sec:asymptotic_normality_and_variance_estimation}.
-Under the assumptions to be introduced in Section \ref{sec:asymptotic_normality_and_variance_estimation}, this dyadic machine learning estimator $\tilde\theta$ enjoys the root-$N$ asymptotic normality $ \sqrt{N}\sigma^{-1}(\tilde \theta - \theta_0) \leadsto N(0,I_{d_\theta}), $ where a concrete expression for the asymptotic variance $\sigma^2$ will be presented in Theorem \ref{theorem:main_result_linear} ahead.
+where $\epsilon_N=o(\delta_N N^{-1/2})$ and restrictions on the sequence $\{\delta_N\}_N$ will be formally discussed in Section \ref{sec:theory}.
+Under the assumptions to be introduced in Section \ref{sec:theory}, this dyadic machine learning estimator $\tilde\theta$ enjoys the root-$N$ asymptotic normality $ \sqrt{N}\sigma^{-1}(\tilde \theta - \theta_0) \leadsto N(0,I_{d_\theta}), $ where a concrete expression for the asymptotic variance $\sigma^2$ will be presented in Theorem \ref{theorem_DDML_non_linear} ahead.

 Note that, for each $k\in [K]$, the nuisance parameter estimator $\hat\eta_{k}$ is computed using the subsample of those observations with dyadic indices $(i,j) \in\overline{ ([N]\setminus I_k )^2} $, and in turn the average score $\Enk[\psi(W; \cdot,\hat\eta_{k})]$ is computed using the subsample of those observations with dyadic indices $(i,j) \in\overline{ I_k ^2}$.
 This two-step computation is repeated $K$ times for every $k \in [K]$.
 We call this cross fitting procedure the $K$-fold dyadic cross fitting.
 It differs from and complements the cross fitting procedure of \citet{CCDDHNR18} for i.i.d. data and the cross fitting procedure of \citet{CKMS2019} for multiway clustered data -- neither of these existing cross fitting methods will work under dyadic dependence.
+If the dyadic sample $\{W_{ij}\}_{ij}$ would reduce to the monadic sample $\{W_i\}_i$, then the $K$-fold dyadic cross fitting would accordingly boil down to the $K$-fold cross fitting procedure of \citet{CCDDHNR18}.